 FALL/WINTER 2018 REPERTORY

 This November, we’re pleased to present the third edition of our weekend-long showcase of classic and new cinematic works that speak to the experiences and curiosity of young people.
-Next Generation Film Festival is the Film Society’s home for the next generation of movie lovers, nurturing the sense of discovery, excitement, and education of the film festival experience while shining a light on the indelible significance of the moving image.
+My First Film Fest is the Film Society’s home for the next generation of movie lovers, nurturing the sense of discovery, excitement, and education of the film festival experience while shining a light on the indelible significance of the moving image.
 This year’s slate includes premieres of outstanding recent offerings from around the world alongside repertory classics that exemplify turning points in film history.
 Featuring free educational screenings as well as in-cinema discussions and introductions, this is an opportunity for children, teenagers, and young adults alike to actively engage with our growing film culture.

 Organized by Florence Almozini, Rufus de Rham, and Tyler Wilson

 Wang Bing: The Weight of Experience

 One of the great documentarians working today and an intrepid chronicler of the human tribulations underlying modern China’s social and economic transformation, Wang Bing makes films that are epic in duration yet precise in scope.
 Forging intimate bonds with his subjects, he captures the plights of individuals and communities in factory towns and rural villages, and demands that we behold the political complexity and moral weight of their struggles.
 On the occasion of the premiere of his latest, the eight-hour opus Dead Souls, we will also present a rare screening of his debut masterpiece, the three-part West of the Tracks (2002).
 Wang himself will join us to discuss these films and his singular art.